gatsbyjs/gatsby/docs/docs/reference/functions/getting-started.md

 ### Namespacing

-Plugin/theme Functions work exactly the same as normal functions except their routes must be created under the plugin's namespace e.g. `${PLUGIN_ROOT}/src/api/{pluginName}/my-plugin-function.js`.
+Plugin/theme functions work exactly the same as normal functions except their routes must be created under the plugin's namespace e.g. `${PLUGIN_ROOT}/src/api/{pluginName}/my-plugin-function.js`.

-Shadowing with functions works similarly to how it works in general.
-You can shadow a plugin/theme Function by copying the file from the plugin/theme's `src` tree into your site's `src` tree.
-For example, to shadow the `/do-something` Function from the `gatsby-plugin-cool` plugin, you'd copy `node_modules/gatsby-plugin-cool/src/api/gatsby-plugin-cool/do-something.js` to `src/api/gatsby-plugin-cool/do-something.js`.
+Shadowing with functions works similar to how shadowing works in general.
+You can shadow a plugin/theme function by copying the file from the plugin/theme's `src` tree into your site's `src` tree.
+For example, to shadow the `/gatsby-plugin-cool/do-something` function from the `gatsby-plugin-cool` plugin, you'd copy `node_modules/gatsby-plugin-cool/src/api/gatsby-plugin-cool/do-something.js` to `src/api/gatsby-plugin-cool/do-something.js`.
 From there, you can overwrite the implementation of the `/do-something` function as you normally would.

 ## Limitations